CiscoDevNet/terraform-provider-aci/docs/resources/dscp_to_priority_map.md

 ```

-All examples for the Dscp To Priority Map resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_dscp_to_priority_map) folder.
+All examples for the DSCP to Priority Map resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_dscp_to_priority_map) folder.

 ## Schema ##